-The agreement reached in Brussels is thus a very important step, as much is at stake.
+The agreement reached in Brussels was a very important step, as much is at stake.
 However, we have not yet reached our final destination.
 What happens now?

 In the EU, the Withdrawal Agreement will be submitted to the European Parliament for a vote in accordance with Article 50 of the Treaty on European Union.
 After the Agreement has been approved, the General Affairs Council will formally agree the conclusion of the Agreement.
 Ratification by the national parliaments of the EU27 is not necessary.

-On the UK side, the “meaningful vote” originally scheduled for 11 December has been postponed.
-It is now not likely to take place until the new year.
-Following this, parliament (the House of Commons and the House of Lords) will have to ratify the Withdrawal Agreement.
-Given the significance of the decision and the political debates in the UK, it is clear this will not be an easy process.
-However, it is also clear that withdrawal without an agreement on 29 March 2019 would have serious consequences for everyone.
+The meaningful vote originally scheduled to take place in the UK on 11 December has been postponed until 15 January 2019.
+Withdrawal without an agreement on 29 March 2019 would have serious consequences for everyone.
 Germany is thus continuing to prepare for this eventuality.
 However, our interest and hopes continue to lie with ratification of the Withdrawal Agreement and the establishment of the closest possible future relationship on this basis.